The Parish of Godalming

 St Mark’s Church is a thriving community that serves the areas of Ockford Ridge, Aaron’s Hill and Primrose Hill.
 It is both a church and community centre and offers a modern, comfortable and flexible space for worship, fellowship and fun.

 Our two churches offer a variety of Sunday worship styles so whether you appreciate choral evensong or enjoy cafe church we believe we have something for you.
 Whichever service you chose you will receive a warm welcome.
 We look forward to meeting you.

-The notice sheet and the magazine have information about events in the parish.
-Find them on this page.
+The notice sheet has information about events in the parish.
+Find it on this page.